 Fertility Drugs as a Non-Surgical Fertility Treatment

 Non-surgical fertility treatments often include the use of fertility drugs.
 Fertility medication is often the most appropriate first choice for couples who have been trying to conceive, but are having difficulty.
-Even though Southern California Reproductive Center (SCRC) is a well known IVF clinic in Los Angeles, we are able to treat a fair number of infertility cases with just fertility medications (without IVF).
+Even though Southern California Reproductive Center (SCRC) is a well known IVF clinic, we are able to treat a fair number of infertility cases with just fertility medications (without IVF).

 It All Starts With Infertility Diagnosis!